schas002/unari/README.md

 ## Bonus content

-- All entries in the list are upscaled.
-[See the downscaled ones](bonus/downscales).
+- Most entries in the list are upscaled.
+[See the downscales of those which were](bonus/downscales).
 - For entry No. 5 [Tokkuri](the-entries/005.png): The [server](bonus/005-server.png) and [cup](bonus/005-cup.png).
 - For entry No. 9 [Star](the-entries/009.png): The [star](bonus/009-star.png).